Bright Spark Power Review & Rates

 Bright Spark Power has launched in NSW and QLD with two market offers with different features.
-They’re pretty self-explanatory with the names ‘12 Month Contract’ and ‘Pay As You Go’, with more savings coming when a customer commits to stay with the retailer for a year.
+They’re pretty self-explanatory with the names ‘Aussie Flat Rate’ and ‘Aussie Flexi Rate’, with more savings coming when a customer commits to stay with the retailer for a year.
 Like many other providers, Bright Spark Power has opted to offer plans without conditional discounts, rather concentrating on low rates.

-The 12 Month Contract plan is slightly cheaper than Bright Spark’s other offer, coming with fixed rates for that time period.
+The Aussie Flat Rate plan is slightly cheaper than Bright Spark’s other offer in NSW, coming with fixed rates for 12 months.
 Although this is a fixed rate plan, the retailer also promises to pass on new, lower rates in the event that prices drop.
-This plan carries comparatively low rates that mirror the No Contract plan, only coming out cheaper due to its lack of connection fee.
-However, there is a $40 exit fee.

 By signing up to these plans, Bright Spark Power says you’re supporting its Ten Year Plan in support of renewable energy, in aiming to be ‘carbon negative’, as well as supporting a 50% renewables model in five years, with 100% in 10.